Host Family FAQs

 Yes!
 Host families will receive a stipend to help minimize the cost of student(s’) meals and transportation costs for their stay.
 Contact your local Exchange Manager for more information.

-Will I need to be with the student 24/7 during the exchange?
+Will I need to be with my student(s) 24/7 during Hometown Week?

-AEP requires that a responsible adult is in the home between the hours of 7 p.m. and 6 a.m. when the student you are hosting is not at an exchange activity.
+While you will serve for one week, you will not need to provide 24/7 supervision for your student(s).
+Your support is needed most at the beginning and end of each day before and after the larger exchange group sets out on activities.
+The American Exchange Project requires that a responsible adult is in the home between the hours of 7 p.m. and 6 a.m. when the student you are hosting is not at an exchange activity.

 How many students can I host?

-AEP host families usually host 1-2 students, but can host more if space allows.
+American Exchange Project host families usually host 1-2 students, but can host more if space allows.

 Can the student stay on a pull-out bed or air mattress in a spare room or office?